breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 ---
-title: "Logical conditions in Python explained"
+title: Logical conditions in Python explained
+subtitle: >-
-subtitle: "Using conditionals allow you to control the flow of your code and make programmatic decisions."
+  Using conditionals allow you to control the flow of your code and make programmatic decisions.
-date: "2020-10-19T16:36:31+00:00"
+date: '2020-10-19T16:36:31+00:00'
-cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
+cover_local: ../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png
-textColor: "white"
+textColor: white
-status: "published"
+status: published
-author: ["alesanchezr"]
+author:
+  - alesanchezr
-syntax: ["python"]
+syntax:
+  - python
-tags: ["Conditionals","Logical operators","If...else","Conditions","Python"]
+tags:
+  - Conditionals
+  - Logical operators
+  - If...else
+  - Conditions
+  - Python
+description: >-
+  Master logical conditions in Python!
+Learn how to use conditionals, logical operators, and if...else statements to control your code's flow.
+Discover more!
 ---
 ## Introduction to conditionals in Python

 There are 5 skills you need to master in your tool set for building algorithms with Python: